Uber reports more than 3,000 sexual assaults on 2018 rides

-SAN FRANCISCO (AP) — More than 3,000 sexual assaults were reported during U.S. Uber rides in 2018, the company said in a long-awaited safety report.
+SAN FRANCISCO (AP) — Uber, as part of a long anticipated safety report, revealed that more than 3,000 sexual assaults were reported during its U.S. rides in 2018.

-That figure includes 229 rapes across the company’s 1.3 billion rides.
-Uber noted that drivers and riders were both attacked, and that some assaults occurred between riders.
+That figure includes 235 rapes across the company’s 1.3 billion rides last year.
+The ride-hailing company noted that drivers and riders were both attacked and that some assaults occurred between riders.

+The Thursday report, which the company hailed as the first of its kind, provides a rare look into the traffic deaths, murders and reported sexual assaults that took place during billions of rides arranged in the U.S. using Uber’s service.
+It is part of the company’s effort to be more transparent after years of criticism over its safety record.

-In 2017, the company said 2,936 sexual assaults were reported.
-Uber bases its numbers on reports from riders and drivers — meaning the actual numbers could be much higher.
+In 2017, the company counted 2,936 reported sexual assaults — including 229 rapes — during 1 billion U.S. trips.
+Uber bases its numbers on reports from riders and drivers, meaning the actual numbers could be much higher.
 Sexual assaults commonly go unreported.

 “I suspect many people will be surprised at how rare these incidents are; others will understandably think they’re still too common,” Uber CEO Dara Khosrowshahi tweeted about the report.
 “Some people will appreciate how much we’ve done on safety; others will say we have more work to do.
 They will all be right.”

-Note: This story has been updated to correct the number of rapes reported by Uber in 2018.
-It is 235, not 229.